MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 ### Challenges with Data Repositories

-- Any single repository, search engine or publication search will not have access to all available open data.
+- Any single repository, search engine, or publication search will not have access to all available open data.
 - Search terms may not be consistent across sources or fields of science.
 - It is essential to become familiar with the standard nomenclatures and appropriate metadata terms for your application.
 - There is no sure-fire recipe.
 You may have to try numerous terms and data sources before finding relevant data.